CSE512-14W/a3-jasnyder-zorahf/README.md

 The United States Migration Explorer uses 2012 census data to allow you to explore migration patterns to and from states in America.

-By clicking on a state or country, a user can see which states that people born in selected state or country moved to.
+By clicking on a state or country, a user can see where people from the selected region go from a colored map of destinations.
 The U.S. map is colored in seven quantiles, based on the ratio of the emigrants from the selected region to the population of the colored state.
 Darker colors signify a higher ratio.
 Once a region has been selected, users may hover over individual states to view the numerical representation of the ratio, as well the number of immigrants from the selected region.
 The map can be zoomed and translated via mouse clicks and drags.

 A "mode" button toggles between "source" and "destination" modes.
 "Source" mode exhibits the behavior described above.
-"Destination" mode changes the selected region to show where the people currently living in the selected region go.
+"Destination" mode changes the selected region to show where the people currently living in the selected region come from.

 ## Running Instructions